 After exploring the other three complexes, one can enter the main Humayun’s Tomb.
 The tomb has 2 entry gates, but only the west gate is open for visitors.
-Humayun’s Tomb is a fine example of well-planned Mughal Charbagh.
+Humayun’s Tomb is a fine example of a well-planned Mughal Charbagh.
 The Garden is divided into 4 parts, where each part is further divided into 8 sections.
 In the center, stands on a square platform, the majestic Humayun’s Tomb.
 Though the structure appears to be a square from a distance, upon closer observation one realizes that the Tomb is actually an octagon.
 The southern gate of this complex is most interesting with a small compound attached to it.

-The compound is closed for public as ASI uses it to store material used to maintain the lawns.
+The compound is closed for the public as ASI uses it to store material used to maintain the lawns.
 It also has a small mosque with graves built with grey stone.
-In the South East corner of lawns, is situated Barber’s Tomb.
+In the southeast corner of the lawns, is situated Barber’s Tomb.
 People say that he was the loyal barber of Humayun.
 However, it cannot be said with 100% surety that he was the same person.
 The Barber’s Tomb contains two graves, probably of a barber and his wife.

 Towards north and east, we have beautiful pavilions, one touching the Yamuna.
 Other having a huge well which might have had a Persian wheel in the past to lift water.
 And circulate for the garden fountains.
 Garden of Humayun’s Tomb has the earliest reference to water harvesting in Delhi.